openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * Claim Key 6 (`iat`): REQUIRED (integer or floating-point number).
 The value of this claim MUST be the time at which the key proof was issued.
   * Claim Key 10 (`Nonce`): OPTIONAL (byte string).
 The value of this claim MUST be a server-provided `c_nonce` converted from string to bytes.
 It MUST be present when the Wallet received a server-provided `c_nonce`.

-### Verifying Key Proof {#verifying-key-proof}
+### Verifying KProof {#verifying-key-proof}

-To validate a Key Proof, the Credential Issuer MUST ensure that:
+To validate a key proof, the Credential Issuer MUST ensure that:

 - all required claims for that proof type are contained as defined in (#proof-types),
-- the Key Proof is explicitly typed using header parameters as defined for that proof type,
+- the key proof is explicitly typed using header parameters as defined for that proof type,
 - the header parameter indicates a registered asymmetric digital signature algorithm, `alg` parameter value is not `none`, is supported by the application, and is acceptable per local policy,
-- the signature on the Key Proof verifies with the public key contained in the header parameter,
+- the signature on the key proof verifies with the public key contained in the header parameter,
 - the header parameter does not contain a private key,
 - the `nonce` claim (or Claim Key 10) matches the server-provided `c_nonce` value, if the server had previously provided a `c_nonce`,
 - the creation time of the JWT, as determined by either the issuance time, or a server managed timestamp via the nonce claim, is within an acceptable window (see (#key-proof-replay)).